-The applicant is encouraged to incorporate species from Council's publication Indigenous Plants for the Bushland Shire available at Council's website hornsby.nsw.gov.au.
+The applicant is encouraged to incorporate plant species indigenous to Hornsby Shire as part of the development.
+Refer to Council's website www.hornsby.nsw.gov.au.

 Deep soil zones are areas of soil not covered by buildings or structures within a development.
-They exclude basement car parks, services, impervious surfaces including driveways, paths and roof areas.
+They exclude basement car parks, services, impervious surfaces including driveways, paths, and roof areas.

-Deep soil zones have important environmental benefits, such as allowing infiltration of rainwater to the water table and reducing stormwater runoff, promoting healthy growth of large trees with large canopies and protecting existing mature trees which assist with temperature reduction in urban environments.
+Deep soil zones have important environmental benefits, such as allowing infiltration of rainwater to the water table and reducing stormwater runoff, promoting healthy growth of large trees with large canopies, and protecting existing mature trees which assist with temperature reduction in urban environments

-- a.
-Development that incorporates passive and active recreation areas with privacy and access to sunlight. - b.
-Communal open space comprising landscaped setbacks, landscaping between dwellings, and a principal communal open space area.
+- Development that incorporates passive and active recreation areas with privacy and access to sunlight. - Communal open space comprising landscaped setbacks, landscaping between dwellings, and a principal communal open space area.

-Every dwelling should be provided with a principal private open space area in accordance with Table 3.3.8(a):
+Every dwelling should be provided with a principal private open space area in accordance with Table 3.3.8-a:

 Dwelling Type Minimum Principal Private Open Space Area Minimum Width

 Studio 4m2 1m

 1 bed unit 8m2 2m

-2 bed unit 10m2 2m
+2 bed unit 10m 2m

-3+ bed unit 12m2 2.4m
+3+bed unit 12m2 2.4m

-Ground or Podium Level 15m 3m
+Ground or Podium Level 15m2 3m

 - b.
 Private open spaces should be designed as 'outdoor rooms' that adjoin interior living areas, with L-shaped or irregular floorplans that would accommodate a number of outdoor activities plus extensive screening to provide privacy and shade. - c.
 Roof terraces or balconies are not permitted. - d.
 Enclosure of private open space areas as 'wintergardens' should be avoided.
-Wintergardens may be considered where the elevation of a building fronts Epping Road or a rail corridor.
+Wintergardens may be considered where the elevation of a building fronts a rail corridor.